Mosaiculture 2013 at Montreal Botanical Gardens

-When I read Sonia Day’s article in the Toronto Star, earlier this summer, of an international competition being held at the Montreal Botanical Garden, I was consumed with intrigue.
-Competitors from around the world had created giant living “sculptures” using plants as their medium, and the theme for this year’s competition was Land of Hope.
+When I read Sonia Day’s article in the Toronto Star, about Mosaiculture 2013, an international competition being held at the Montreal Botanical Garden, I was consumed with intrigue.
+Competitors from around the world had created giant living “sculptures” using plants as their medium, and the theme for 2013’s competition was Land of Hope.
 Bob, and I just had to go and check it out.

-The Montreal Botanical Garden makes up part of what is known as the Montreal Space for Life, which also includes a biodome, insectarium and planetarium.
-There was no missing the entrance to the Botanical Garden, or Jardin Botanique, because a gigantic watering can sits amongst the rows of flowers and hints at the wonders to be discovered within.
+The Montreal Botanical Gardens makes up part of what is known as the Montreal Space for Life, which also includes a biodome, insectarium and planetarium.
+There was no missing the entrance to the Botanical Gardens, or Jardin Botanique, because a gigantic watering can sits amongst the rows of flowers and hints at the wonders to be discovered within.

 International Mosaiculture of Montreal is a non-profit corporation that was created in 1998 with a mission to promote gardening and horticulture as a crucial component of the urban landscape and an expression of modern values.
 Mosaiculture is now a prestigious international competition hosted every 3 years in a different city of the world.
 With entries from 20 countries this year, nearly 50 masterpieces are on offer for visitors to marvel at.

 Bob and I were up bright and early so that we could enter the Garden as soon as the gates opened to the public.
 To our dismay, gardeners were still pruning and tending the first “must see” sculpture, The Man Who Planted Trees.
 The giant shepherd was surrounded not only by his sheep, faithful dog and horses, but the clutter afforded by the gardeners with their stepladders and gardening tools.

 Each mosaiculture consists of a framework, either wood or wire, that is filled with a growing medium through which a watering system was installed.
 Then, in May, carefully selected plants were placed in the frames, and the growing began.